 Zoom forward to baby A, at discharge at 13 months of age, he was way more active, sleeping lesser hours than before, picked up on crucial milestones of crawling, pull to stand, standing independently and parents were ecstatic when he took those much awaited first steps.

-Written by: Shivangi Trivedi, (Registered Physiotherapist, Specialized Pediatric Training)
+Written by: Shivangi Trivedi, (Registered Physiotherapist, Pediatric Specialty)

 MATRIX PHYSIOTHERAPY TORONTO